 The Company's executive compensation policies are designed to enable it to attract and retain high calibre executives who will successfully lead the organization so as to ensure a satisfactory return to Shareholders, financial soundness and competitiveness within its business sectors.
-The compensation package for executives (including the Named Executive Officers (as defined under the section entitled "Summary Compensation Table" below)) includes base salary and incentive bonus programs.
-The incentive programs are designed to provide the potential for top quartile compensation when compared to similar positions in the Canadian forest products sector and to a broader industry comparison, when performance warrants.
-The programs are based on the combination of a set level of base salary plus a significant portion of total compensation based on performance based bonus incentives.
+The compensation package for executives (including the Named Executive Officers (as defined under the section entitled "Summary Compensation Table" below) includes base salary and incentive bonus programs.
+The incentive programs are designed to provide competitive compensation when compared to similar positions in the Canadian forest products sector and to a broader industry comparison.
+The programs are based on the combination of a set level of base salary plus a significant portion of total compensation based on a combination of both short and long term performance based bonus incentives.

-The Compensation Committee periodically engages the services of an independent consulting firm, Hay Group ("Hay"), to provide advice and counsel on executive compensation matters, such as base salary, incentive and bonus programs, all as described further below.
-Hay is an independent resource for advice to the Compensation Committee and has assisted the Compensation Committee in reviewing compensation trends including market competitive information, designing compensation programs, and assisting the Compensation Committee in assessing the compensation of the CEO.
+The Compensation Committee periodically engages the services of an independent consulting firm, previously Hay Group ("Hay") and, from 2017, Mercer (Canada) Ltd. ("Mercer"), to provide advice and counsel on executive compensation matters, such as base salary, incentive and bonus programs, all as described further below.
+Hay and Mercer are independent resources for advice to the Compensation Committee and have assisted the Compensation Committee in reviewing compensation trends including market competitive information, designing compensation programs, and assisting the Compensation Committee in assessing the compensation of the CEO.